-We’re celebrating our new Horror Award with a series of articles about our favorite films and TV shows in horror.
+To celebrate the latest edition of the WriteMovies Horror Award, we’re looking back at some of our favorite films and TV shows in horror.
 Find out what scares us the most… and what we’re looking for from a horror script!
-Next up: GET OUT…
+Here are our thoughts on GET OUT…

 This article contains spoilers.